bahner/ex-ipfs/README.md

 ```

 ## Documentation
-The documentation is very unbalanced.
+The documentation is a little unbalanced.
 I am feeling my way forward as to how much I should document here.
 Each command will receive a link to the official documentation at least.

 ## Usage
 Make sure ipfs is running.
-Then you can start using the module.
-If ipfs isn't running, you may try `ExIpfs.daemon()`.
+This module does not provide handling of the IPFS daemon, but it does provide a docker container that matches the API.

 To use do:
 ```elixir